sguzunov/docs/docs/glue42-concepts/06_windows/02_workspaces/01_overview/workspaces-overview.md

 #### System Buttons

-The following example demonstrates adding a custom button to the System Buttons zone and using the default Minimize, Maximize and Close buttons:
+The following example demonstrates adding a custom button to the System Buttons zone and using the default "Minimize", "Maximize" and "Close" buttons:

 ```javascript
 import React from "react";